State Regulated Life Insurance…Is It A Lie?

 Honest agents welcome verification because legitimate policies can withstand scrutiny.

-When in doubt, you can also call your state Department of Insurance and ask if the company and agent are licensed.
-Every state maintains a searchable database.
+When in doubt, you can also call your state Department of Insurance and ask if the company and agent are licensed, as every state maintains a searchable database.

-HOW FINAL EXPENSE GUY HELPS FAMILIES AVOID THESE TRAPS
+HOW FINAL EXPENSE GUY HELPS FAMILIES AVOID MISTAKES

-No waiting, no gimmicks, and no fake advertising.
+No waiting, no gimmicks, and no “state-regulated” misleading advertising.

 I only work with companies rated “A” or better by A.M.
 Best and fully compliant with NAIC guidelines.
 You’ll know your policy’s carrier, rating, and approval status before you ever pay a dime.